Joel-Gaming/cs30-Major-Project/proposal.md

 Put a discription of what you're going to do here...

 ## What's Being Worked on
-This section will show you how to tell what is being worked one what has not been started and what is in Progress
+This section will show you how to tell what has been completed, what is being worked on and what has not been started yet

 - Completed (✓)
 - In Progess (x)